tseiman/gcloud-libcurl-example/README.md

 # Data transmitted
 In dataSource.c is a demo implementation of how Key Performance Indicators (KPIs) are obtained.
 To obtain other parameters it might be useful to change the code here.
-In this demo the schema for GCP pub/sub looks as following:
+In this demo the schema for GCP PubSub looks as following:

 ```json
 {